medz/flutter-arcade-ui/docs/widgets/navigations/dock.md

-# Dock

-A macOS-style dock with magnifying icon effect on hover.
 Icons scale up smoothly when the cursor approaches, creating an iconic interaction pattern.

 ## Preview